-Extended care ends at 5:30 PM (CO) and 6:00 PM in all other states of operation in which Extended Care is available.
+Extended care is available at some day camp locations.
+It ends at 5:30 PM in Colorado and 6:00 PM in all other states of operation.
 The late fee rate is \$1.00/minute for every minute after 5:35 PM or 6:05 PM that the child/children remain at the camp.
 This rate is assessed per child.
 Extended care options are not available at Resident Camp programs.

 In the event a child is not picked up and Avid4 is not contacted by the parent, the Avid4 staff will notify each person on the authorized pick-up list until someone contacted can pick-up the child.
 When none listed are available, a guardian cannot be reached, and it is past 7:00 p.m. the police department and child protective services must be contacted.
-It is our hope that the Avid4 staff would be contacted in an emergency situation that prevents a parent/guardian from promptly picking up a child to avoid the last step.
+It is our hope that the Avid4 staff would be contacted in an emergency situation that prevents a parent/guardian from promptly picking up a child to avoid the final step of contacting police.
 Parents who are consistently late may be asked to withdraw their child/children from the program.
 When the after-care staff has officially signed out all children, they will close the facility.